sametmax/devpy/README.rst

 - name (defaul=name of the root module): the name of the log file
 - path (default=OS temp dir + name): path to the log file
 - log_on_crash (default=True): add a hook to log the stack trace in case of a crash
-- log_filename (default=True): log log file pat at the program start
+- log_filename (default=True): log log file path at the program start
 - color_log (default=True): add colors to the log